SnorlaxAssist/zig-luau/README.md

 * Better types in many cases (e.g. `bool` instead of `int`)
 * Comptime convenience functions to make binding creation easier

 Nearly every function in the C API is exposed in Zigluau.
-Additional convenience functions like `toAny` and `pushAny` use comptime reflection to make the API easier to use.

 ## Integrating Zigluau in your project